 Full service designer/consultant working with numerous publications and manufacturers.
 Conduct demos and classes at local and national trade/consumer shows, including: National Society of Tole and Decorative Painters Convention, Cochise College, University of Utah at Logan, Creative Painting Convention, and HIA.
-Currently the Design Team Leader for U-paint Crafts, and past Design Team Member of Arnold Grummer™ and Bella Crafts.
+Past team leader and member for UPMC, and past Design team member of Arnold Grummer™ and Bella Crafts.

 Roses and fairies are